Llanite installs local LLM coding agents

 Ready to run, ready to inspect

-Prebuilt local setups with explicit tools, permissions, and hardware requirements.
+Prebuilt local setups with explicit models, runtimes, agent layers, policy ownership, and hardware requirements.
 Everything visible upfront.

 Local Coder